siobhain/ccdshop/TESTME.md

 ### Common header & footer to all pages

  Navigation Links & Menu Items
-TEST            | OUTCOME                          | PASS / FAIL
+TEST            | Clicking EXPECTATION or OUTCOME                          | Result
 --------------- | -------------------------------- | ---------------
-Home page | Clicking " Memory Lane Jewellery" in the navigation bar redirects to the home page. | PASS All products page | When clicking the "Full Range" in the dropdown menus, the category shows a dropdown list so I have access to more sort/filter options.
+Home page | - Click "Memory Lane Jewellery" in the navigation bar redirects to the home page. -  | PASS All products page | Click "Full Range" in any of `BROWSE` `FOR HER` `DESIGN`dropdown menus renders all porducts, 2) category shows a dropdown list so I have access to more sort/filter options.
+The page title indicates the users location on the site. | PASS
+Register page | Click "register" link in the navigation bar redirects to the register page.
 The page heading indicates the users location on the site. | PASS
-Register page | Clicking the "register" link in the navigation bar redirects to the register page.
-The page heading indicates the users location on the site. | PASS
 Login / Logout page | Clicking the "login" or "logout links in the navigation bar redirects to the login or logout page. | PASS
-Bag page | When clicking the "basket" icon in the navigation bar, the browser redirects me to the bag page.
-The page heading indicates the users location on the site. | PASS
-My Profile page | When clicking the "My profile" link in the navigation bar, the browser redirects to the profile page.
+Bag page | Click the "basket" icon in the navigation bar, pulls up the bag page | PASS My Profile page | When clicking the "My profile" link in the navigation bar, the browser redirects to the profile page.
 The page heading is "MLJ AUTH" indicates the users location on the site. | PASS
 Product management page | When clicking the "Add New Product" menu item as an admin user, the browser redirects to the product management page.
 The page heading is "MLJ ADD. | PASS
-Search bar | When searching for a keyword, the results will show products that contain the keyword in the product name or description.
-The page HEader is "MLJ SHOP" | PASS
+Search bar | When searching for a keyword, the results will show products that contain the keyword in the product name or description.  | PASS

 ### Footer

-TEST            | DETAILS                          | PASS / FAIL
+TEST            | DETAILS                          | Result
 --------------- | -------------------------------- | ---------------
-Facebook | Clicking the Facebook icon opens a new tab which displays Mockup of MLJ's facebook page. | PASS
+Facebook | Clicking the Facebook icon opens a new tab which displays Mockup of MLJ's facebook page. | PASS Privacy Policy | Loads privacy policy page | PASS

 ### Home page
-TEST            | Details                          | PASS / FAIL
+TEST            | Details                          | Result
 --------------- | -------------------------------- | ---------------
+shop now | loads all products for user to browse | pass

+### Products page

-### Products page (from `Shop now` or `Continue Shopping` or `Keep Shopping` buttons)
+This page is reached from `Shop now` or `Continue Shopping` or `Keep Shopping` buttons.
+Also some or all products in the database are displayed on screen when any of the options in nav menus BROWSE, FOR HER, DESIGN, SPECIALS are clicked.

-TEST            | DETAILS                          | PASS / FAIL
+TEST            | DETAILS                          | Result
 --------------- | -------------------------------- | ---------------
-Product images | All images displaying correctly  | PASS Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Sort | Check sort in both directions by **Price, Rating, Name & Category** to ensure each option reloads the page and sorts the products in the corresponding order sleected. | PASS
+Product images | All images displaying correctly  | PASS Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| 80% pass - some misalignment in product name as outline in bug section
+Sort | Check sort in both directions by **Price, Rating, Name & Category** to ensure each option reloads the page and sorts the products in the corresponding order sleected. | PASS
 Edit Button (Admin only) | Check the edit button is only displayed when admin user is logged in, Check that when clicked it loads the product management page in order to edit the corresponding product | PASS
 Delete Button (Admin only) | Check the delete button is only displayed when admin user is logged in, Check that when clicked the corresponding product is deleted from the db & a success message that the product has been deleted is displayed | PASS

 ### Product details page
-TEST            | DETAILS                          | PASS / FAIL
+TEST            | DETAILS                          | Result
 --------------- | -------------------------------- | ---------------
-Image | There is one image per product, Ensure the image is displayed correctly on all screen sizes, on clicking the image a larger version is displayed on another tab | PASS
+Image | There is one image per product, Ensure the image is displayed correctly on all screen sizes, on clicking the image a larger version is displayed on another tab | Pass
 Details | Confirm correct Name, Price, Category, Rating & Quantity (default 1), & if relevant Size dropdown (default M) & Add Engrave checkbox, Confirm button hover : Continue Shopping  & Add to bag  work as expected | PASS
-Quantity Selector | Check the quantity selector functionality by selecting minus and plus buttons  | PASS Add to Bag | Confirm Product, Size, Quantity & Engraving details are added correctly to bag | PASS Edit Button (Admin only) | Check the edit button is only displayed when admin user is logged in, Check that when clicked it loads the product management page in order to edit the corresponding product | PASS
+Quantity Selector | Check the quantity selector functionality by selecting minus and plus buttons & Ensure can only use 1 to 5 | PASS
+Add to Bag | Confirm Product, Size, Quantity & Engraving details are added correctly to bag | PASS Edit Button (admin only) | Check the edit button is only displayed when admin user is logged in, Check that when clicked it loads the product management page in order to edit the corresponding product | PASS
-Delete Button (Admin only) | Check the delete button is only displayed when admin user is logged in, Check that when clicked the corresponding product is deleted from the db & a success message that the product has been deleted is displayed | PASS
+Delete Button (admin only) | Check the delete button is only displayed when admin user is logged in, Check that when clicked the corresponding product is deleted from the db & a success message that the product has been deleted is displayed | PASS

 ### Shopping Bag page
-TEST            | DETAILS                          | PASS / FAIL
+TEST            | DETAILS                          | Result
 --------------- | -------------------------------- | ---------------
 Items in bag | CONFIRM  - the correct number of items in the bag & that the details (Quantity, Size, Engrave Text, Subtotal) of each line is correct| PASS
 Remove item from cart | Clicking the remove link on an item removes the item from the cart. | PASS